crushingcode/crushingcode.github.io/_posts/2016-07-12-publish-your-android-library-via-jcenter.md

   compile 'com.github.nisrulz:awesomelib:1.0'
 }
 ```

-+ through JCenter if you have received the mail with confirmation
++ Your code is available through JCenter if you have received the mail with confirmation

     <amp-img width="400" height="20" layout="responsive" src="/assets/images/posts/uploadtojcenter/finalmail.jpeg"></amp-img>

 Few things to note when you received the final email.
 	+ Goto your maven repo at bintray and verify that you have Jcenter under the **Linked to** section

     <amp-img width="400" height="160" layout="responsive" src="/assets/images/posts/uploadtojcenter/linked.jpeg"></amp-img>